 PM Benjamin Netanyahu online

-on the prime minister's Facebook page and Twitter account, where his status is often offered to followers in Arabic, Hebrew, and English.
+Egyptians are also reportedly very active on the prime minister’s Facebook page and Twitter account, where his status is often offered to followers in Arabic, Hebrew, and English.
 While the U.S. is in the lead with the number of Twitter followers, Israel is second, followed by the UK, Canada, Germany, Egypt, and Brazil.

 Prime Minister Netanyahu joined the social media world last August with new Facebook, YouTube, and Twitter accounts.
 “Social media channels are today vital to Israeli public relations, government transparency and keeping the public informed,” the prime minster’s bureau said in a statement at that time.
 Before the PM’s jump, other Israeli politicians and offices were a part of the game.
 Notably, the Foreign Ministry’s Twitter account responds to tweets from abroad by presenting the Israeli point of view.

 That Egyptians and Saudis log-on to view the prime minister is great news.
 Israel must do everything in its power to dispel the negative and often misleading information out there about the country and encourage Israeli-Arab ties.